GUIDELINES FOR MEMBERSHIP ON THE ADMINISTRATIVE PROFESSIONALS ADVISORY COUNCIL OF NORTHERN ILLINOIS UNIVERSITY

 Confidentiality The council will often deal with issues that are confidential in nature.
 Members shall maintain the highest degree of integrity by not disclosing such information to others outside of the Council.

-Membership Operating staff employees in the following status positions at any of NIU’s campuses are eligible to become selected members of the APAC: Office Support Associate, Office Support Specialist, Office Manager, Office Administrator, Clerical Assistant, Clerk, Chief Clerk, Staff Clerk, Administrative Clerk, Administrative Aide, Administrative Assistant and Administrative Assistant II
+Membership Operating staff employees in the following status positions at any of NIU’s campuses are eligible to become selected members of the APAC: Office Support Associate, Office Support Specialist, Office Manager, Office Administrator, Clerical Assistant, Clerk, Chief Clerk, Staff Clerk, Administrative Clerk, Program Administrative Assistant, Administrative Aide, Administrative Assistant and Administrative Assistant II

 Representation The APAC shall consist of up to twelve (12) selected members and one Human Resources representative who serves as the chair of the Council.
 In order to maintain a diverse representation of the administrative professional population, the APAC encourages members to be from different offices and reserves the right to deny membership based on duplicity.

 Filling Vacancies on the Council When a vacancy occurs, the Council solicits all NIU administrative professionals (as listed above) for letters of interest.
 All letters received are reviewed by the Council and eligible candidates are invited to attend an introductory meeting.
 New members will be selected by a majority vote of current members.